Expert Advice For Younger-Looking Skin

 Never forget the sunscreen

 Sunscreen is essential.
-"Apply it daily," advises Dr. Chaboki, "even on cloudy days."
+"Apply it daily," advises Chaboki, "even on cloudy days."

-Use SPF 30 or above, says Dr. Jaliman, who prefers "zinc oxide, as it is broad-spectrum and anti-inflammatory."
-Sun protection factors of 70, 80 and even 90, however, aren't necessary.
-Modest UV exposure promotes the production of vitamin D.
+Dr. Jaliman, who prefers "zinc oxide, as it is broad-spectrum and anti-inflammatory," says you should always use at least SPF 30.
+Some of the higher numbers of protection, though, aren't worth the money.
+Sun protection factors of 70, 80 and even 90, aren't necessary.

 We're a culture of immediate gratification, but it's important to note that some things take time.
 "Most dermatology products take several weeks or months to demonstrate skin improvement," says Dr. Chaboki.
 Trying different products for only a few days or a couple of weeks doesn't give the product an ample chance to work.